omcodedthis/ToDo/README.md

 The above demo shows the addition & removal of items in the ToDo app.
 ToDo is then closed & re-opened, with the items still present, showcasing the persistence of the app.
 ToDo is _modular_, allowing you to add more data parameters easily by mainly only editing the `ToDo` class.

 ToDo uses a [hive](https://pub.dev/packages/hive) database to store the each item in the ToDo list.
-The `database` class also handles the addition & removal of each ToDo in the list for the sake of modularity.
+For the sake of modularity, `database.dart` also handles the addition & removal of each ToDo in the list.

 ## Future Updates
 - [X] Add more input points for each item, such as *date* & etc.